How Broad Is a Healthcare Agent's Authority

 An agent's authority to make health care decisions on behalf of the principal is limited only by the express language of the health care power of attorney or by court order as prescribed under section 36-3206.

 A.R.S. § 36-3223(B)This is why choosing the right agent matters so much.
-The person you name will have the legal standing to speak for you during some of the most critical moments of your life.
-Their appointment stays in effect until you revoke it yourself or a court intervenes.
+Your agent will have legal standing to speak for you during critical moments.
+They may need to decide about life sustaining treatment or whether to continue life without artificially prolonging it.

 Fiduciary Restrictions on Serving as an Agent

 Arizona adds one important safeguard.
-A person whose fiduciary license has been suspended or revoked under A.R.S.
-14-5651 cannot serve as a health care agent unless they are related to you by blood, adoption, or marriage.
-If their license is later reinstated and in good standing, the restriction no longer applies.
+If a person's fiduciary license has been suspended or revoked under A.R.S.
+14-5651, they cannot serve as a health care agent.
+The exception is if they are related to you by blood, adoption, or marriage.

 A person whose license as a fiduciary has been suspended or revoked pursuant to section 14-5651 may not serve as an agent under a power of attorney in any capacity unless the person is related to the principal by blood, adoption or marriage.